 T2: The tumor is larger than 8 cm.

-T3: There is more than 1 separate tumor in the primary bone site.
+T3: There are more than 1 separate tumors in the primary bone site.

 The “N” in the TNM staging system stands for lymph nodes.
 These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.